zqx1392/hello-world/README.md

 To be honest, I didn't intend to start this detailed analysis at all when I bought this game by whimsical mood in Japan few years ago.
-But during the long burial under ton of backlogs I have heard many good words about koestl translation so I want to try out what real "high quality translation" is, since I was born in shitty fan-translation, molded by it.
-I didn't see a well-composed sentence until I was already a man.
+But during the long burial under ton of backlogs I have heard many good words about koestl translation so I want to try out what real "high quality translation" is, Being a man who was was born in shitty fan-translation, molded by it.
+This certainly interested me enough to try it via steam edition.

 And he impressed me much...